Cicely Lefort: Arrest, imprisonment and death

-In early 1945, Lefort volunteered for transfer to the Uckermark Camp, believing rumors that it was for sick prisoners with better medical facilities, no work requirement and no morning roll call.
+In early 1945, Lefort volunteered for transfer to the Uckermark death complex, believing rumors that it was for sick prisoners with better medical facilities, no work requirement and no morning roll call.
 Located approximately one half-mile from the main camp, Uckermark was the former youth detention camp or Jugendlager, and was converted into an extermination center under the supervision of SS-Obersturmführer Johann Schwarzhuber – the recently arrived deputy commandant of Ravensbrück.
 A fellow inmate, Sylvia Salvesen, recalled Lefort approaching her about the transfer and wanting her approval: "She blurted all this out in a rush, nervous and excited.
 Her eyes were terror-stricken and she was nervous of my answer."
 Despite Salvesen's warning, Lefort and two other English prisoners, Mary O'Shaughnessy and Mary Young went to the camp.
 Another British inmate nurse, Mary Lindell De Moncy, told Atkins that she had sent recall messages to the three Englishwomen to return to the main camp, but while O'Shaughnessy did so, Lefort refused to leave Young, who was in a very bad condition.
-According to O'Shaughnessy, sometime in February 1945, Lefort's name was called out from a selection list during a morning roll, and she was taken away and gassed.
+According to O'Shaughnessy, sometime in February 1945, Lefort's name was called out from a selection list during a morning roll and was taken away to be gassed.
+She and the other prisoners were placed in trucks and transported to the main camp (Ravensbrück) where prisoners were gassed in groups of about 150.

 After the war, Dr. Lefort, Atkins and civil and legal authorities questioned several witnesses in an unsuccessful attempt to establish a precise date for Lefort's death.
 Consequently, Lloyd's of London, the official executor of Lefort's will, accepted the date of 1 May 1945 for "official purposes as the date of her presumed death."